DaintyJet/ESP32-Display/README.md

 ## Anatomy of an Aduino Project

 An Arduino project consists of at least two functions.
-The **setup** and *loop* functions.
-The entrypoint of the program is the *setup* functions, this is often used to configure the device and any attached components.
-Once the *setup* function has ended and returned, the *loop* function will begin to run, and will continue to be called each time it completes a run.
-This is called a *super-loop* architecture , and does not take advantage of the Real Time Operating System (RTOS) capabilities of the ESP32.
+The *setup* and *loop* functions.
+The entrypoint of the program is the *setup* function, this is often used to configure the device and any attached components.
+Once the *setup* function has ended and returned, the *loop* function will begin to run, and will continue to be called each time it completes a pass.
+This is called a *super-loop* architecture, and does not take advantage of the Real Time Operating System (RTOS) capabilities of the ESP32.

 ## Starting this project
 1. Download the git repository and it's submodules.
+The use of && \ allows this to be ran as one large command.
     ```sh
     git clone <INSERT FINAL LINK HERE> && \  # Clone the repository
     cd ESP-Display && \                      # Enter into repository folder